U.S. Government Bonds Strengthen on Soft Economic Data

 Continue Reading Below

+Traders bought government debt after the Institute for Supply Management said its index of U.S. manufacturing activity fell to 56.3 in July from 57.8 in June.
+Reports from U.S. auto makers also showed sharply lower sales in July, while the Federal Reserve's preferred measure of inflation, the price index for personal-consumption expenditures, slipped in June on an annual basis to 1.4% from 1.5% in May, its fourth straight month of year-over-year declines.

-In recent trading, the yield on the 10-year Treasury note was 2.266%, according to Tradeweb, compared with 2.292% Monday.
+The yield on the benchmark 10-year Treasury note settled at 2.253%, compared with 2.292% Monday.
 Yields fall as bond prices rise.

-Traders bought government debt after Institute for Supply Management said its index of U.S. manufacturing activity fell to 56.3 in July from 57.8 in June.
-Reports from U.S. auto makers also showed sharply lower sales in July, while new data showed that the Federal Reserve's preferred measure of inflation, the price index for personal-consumption expenditures, slipped in June on an annual basis to 1.4% from 1.5% in May.

-Taken together, the data was fairly disappointing, analysts said.
-That helped support bonds, which do well in environments of weak economic growth and soft inflation, as higher inflation erodes the purchasing power of their fixed returns.
+Taken together, the data helped support bonds, which typically thrive in environments of weak economic growth and soft inflation, in part because inflation erodes the purchasing power of their fixed returns.

+In particular, sales reported by Detroit's Big Three auto makers were "really, really weak, and that sparked the rally," said Thomas Simons, senior vice president and money-market economist in the Fixed Income Group at Jefferies LLC.

 Prices of Treasurys had fallen earlier in the trading session, with the 10-year yield rising as high as 2.321%.